openshift-qe/ocp-qe-perfscale-ci/README.md

 ### EUS Upgarde General Information

-Arm architecture types, will get versions from here https://arm64.ocp.releases.ci.openshift.org/graph
+For EUS_UPGRADE and arm architecture types, will get versions from here https://arm64.ocp.releases.ci.openshift.org/graph

 If non arm type, will use